 You pay a deposit at the beginning of the contract.
 This amount remains interest-free according to section 551, para.
 3, clause 3 of the German Civil Code (BGB).
 The deposit is usually paid back within three months of the contract ending to a bank account specified to us, unless there is still any rent due or other amount receivable to the student union.
 In certain cases international students can pay in cash.

-Are not included in the room - they have to be brought with you or bought in the central caretakers office on Neuenheimer Feld 684.
+Are not included in the room - they have to be brought with you or bought in the caretakers office.

 If you would like to cancel your rental contract before the end of the contract, then you must submit a written notice of termination to the residence management.
 Cancellation deadlines can be found in the General Rental Conditions, point 14.
 If you do not cancel according to deadlines then you are obligated to pay rent until a further lease has been secured.